ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/cpanel_installapachemodule.md

-# Installing an Apache Module via EasyApache4
+# How to Install an Apache Module with EasyApache4

 Before you begin to install an Apache Module on your WHM/cPanel server, you need to log in to your WHM Panel.
 Installing an Apache Module requires you to be logged into the WHM panel as opposed to cPanel for a specific domain, this is because access to EasyApache4 is required.